knative/docs/docs/snippets/functions-templates-intro.md

 <!-- Snippet used in the following topics:
 - /docs/functions/README.md
 -->
-Knative Functions provides templates that can be used to create basic functions, by initiating a function project boilerplate when you run a `create` command.
+Knative Functions provides built in templates that can be used to create basic functions, by initiating a function project boilerplate when you run a `create` command.

 Templates allow you to choose the language and invocation format for your function.
 The following templates are available with both CloudEvent and HTTP invocation formats: